darrendc/phrg-sinatra-basics-pca-000/README.md

 * [Blake Mizerany - Ruby Learning Interview](http://rubylearning.com/blog/2009/08/11/blake-mizerany-how-do-i-learn-and-master-sinatra/)
 * [Companies Using Sinatra](http://www.sinatrarb.com/wild.html)

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-basics/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-basics/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-basics'>Sinatra Basics</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Sinatra Basics</p>